-UCL’s Translational Research Office (TRO) builds on an increasingly vibrant translational culture across the School of Life and Medical Sciences (SLMS) and the wider university community by providing integrated support for translational research, industrial partnerships and drug discovery.
+UCL’s Translational Research Office (TRO) builds on an increasingly vibrant translational culture across the university and the wider community by providing integrated support for translational research, industrial partnerships and drug discovery.

 The TRO bridges the gap between academia and the commercial healthcare sector by de-risking UCL’s novel science.